Ahnentafel: First method

-Thus, if we were to make an ahnentafel for Peter Phillips, Electress Sophia would be #7233.
+Thus, if we were to make an ahnentafel for Peter Phillips, Electress Sophia would be #7233, among other numbers due to royal intermarriage causing pedigree collapse.
+(See #Multiple numbers for the same person below.)

 Second method

 Write down the digit "1", which represents the subject, then from left to right write "0" for each father and "1" for each mother in the relation, ending with the ancestor of interest.
 The result will be the binary representation of the ancestor's ahnentafel number.
 Then convert the binary number to decimal form.
 Using the Sophia example: